Come enjoy the History & Heritage of Richmond/Wayne County!

 Historic districts and buildings are a reminder of the hard work and success of the past.
 Wayne County has preserved its extraordinary collection of early 19th to early 20th century architecture.
 Richmond has one of the finest early Victorian neighborhoods in the nation.
 The area also consists of late Federal and Greek Revival townhouses and cottages, early 19th century farm homes and sturdy barns, ornate churches, mansions, and the majestic county courthouse.Centerville, dotted with historic early 19th century row houses with magnificent archways.
 With this architectural treasure not found elsewhere in Indiana, Centerville is truly an architectural gem.

 Jazz Heritage - Back in 1916, the Gennett Record Company of Richmond, Indiana began making records in a primitive little studio.
-Over the next 30 years Gennett became the place in the country to record jazz.
-Jazz artists of the 1920s, 30s and 40s, including Hoagy Carmichael, Bix Beiderbecke, Louis Armstrong, Tommy Dorsey, and Jelly Roll Morton, flocked to Richmond to record their radical music.
+Over the next 30 years Gennett became the place in the country to record Jazz, Blues, Ragtime, Country and more.
+Jazz artists of the 1920s, 30s and 40s, including Hoagy Carmichael, Bix Beiderbecke, Louis Armstrong, Thomas A. Dorsey, Jelly Roll Morton, Charlie Patton and Gene Autry flocked to Richmond to record their music.

 The Historic National Road